UPDATE - 9/10/2018

 Click the “Clone or Download” button and choose “Download ZIP”.

 - Unzip the folder.
 The Arduino IDE creates an Arduino folder in Documents.
 That where I like to put my projects.

 Once it’s unzipped, change the folder name from “Altair8800-master” to “Altair8800”.

 - Double-click the file “Altair8800.ino”.
 This will launch the Arduino IDE and open the Altair8800 source code.

-If you are using the DB9 serial module, you will need to change a couple precompiler directives:
+If you are using the DB9 serial module on serial port 2, you will need to change a precompiler directive: